ZhihengyuChen/BL1-5_SAXS_pipeline/README.md

 The integration by pyFAI-calib2 needs .cbf files.
 See details in BatchRAWprocessor.

 ## 2. Calibrate and mask ##
 Use GUI of pyFAI-calib2 to calibrate the sample geometry and mask bad pixels on the detector.
 Save your .poni and .edf files for calibration and masking.
+BatchRAWprocess also has the scripts for calibration.
+But it does not iterate well unless the initial values are close enough.

 ## 3. Integrate in batch ##
 Run the rest of BatchRAWprocessor.
 Output the integrated files.